o3de/o3de.org/content/docs/user-guide/assets/fbx-settings/settings-actor-tab.md

 ![\[The FBX Settings Actors tab Coordinate system change modifier.\]](/images/user-guide/fbx/ui-fbx-settings-actor-modifier-coord-sys-change.png)

 Modify the coordinate system of the actor.
-Third\-party content creation applications use varying coordinate systems with content applications often rotating the direction of the forward axis.
+Third-party content creation applications use varying coordinate systems with content applications often rotating the direction of the forward axis.
 The **Facing direction** property can be set to rotate the actor 180 degrees around its up axis to account for this difference.
 The rotation is applied when the asset is processed and the `.fbx` file remains unchanged.

 ## Level of Detail modifier